privacyidea/privacyidea/doc/application_plugins/rlm_perl.rst

 :ref:`install_ubuntu_freeradius`).

 However, it can also be installed on other distributions.
-The FreeRADIUS plugin is a perl module, that e.g. requires on a Ubuntu/Debian system the following packages to be installed:
+The FreeRADIUS plugin is a Perl module, that e.g. requires on a Ubuntu/Debian system the following packages to be installed:

 * libconfig-inifiles-perl